i have thick wavy hair and live in hawaii

 You can do short hair with curls.
 You see many people with gorgeous, short curls; it clearly can be done.
 It’s a matter of finding a stylish who understands your hair and can give you a cut that will flatter your texture, and then using the proper styling products to keep it looking good.

-@MurasakiNeko, hah! i had a triangle bob in middle school too and thanks alot for the advice!posted almost 3 years ago
+@MurasakiNeko, hah! i had a triangle bob in middle school too and thanks alot for the advice!posted over 3 years ago

 I had curly hair throughout all my teenage years (it started around 13-14 and ended when I turned 21.
 Hair texture can change every 7 years or something) but now it’s just weird waves (really, it pretends it still knows curl in a few spots and kinks out in others).
 I miss having curls because it’s easy to look natural and fresh.
 But I understand how you feel!
 I love having more control over my hair now; before it was so unpredictable.
 Nothing compared to the romantic look of curly hair though!
 My favorite style for my hair when it was curly was shoulder length and a bit beyond.
 It was long enough to do a few things with it to get it out of the way, but for the most part I just diffused it and was done.